renderpci/dedalo/docs/config/config.md

 	DEDALO_ENTITY	`string`

-	This parameter define the name of the entity proprietary of the Dédalo installation.
+	This parameter defines the name of the entity proprietary of the Dédalo installation.
 Dédalo entity will be used to access to databases, to encrypt passwords or to publish data into the specific publication ontology and should NOT be changed after installation.

 	```php
 	define('DEDALO_ENTITY', 'my_entity_name');